 A Big Deal for Europe and Israel

-Gaining new access to Israeli natural gas allows it to pivot away from Russia as its source for energy, particularly for its natural gas supply.
+Gaining new access to Israeli natural gas allows Europe to pivot away from Russia as its source for energy, particularly for its natural gas supply.

-It’s also a huge advancement for Israel, as it leverages its Leviathan natural gas fields just off its coast in the Eastern Mediterranean as an entree into a global energy supplier.
+It’s also a huge advancement for Israel, as it leverages its Leviathan natural gas fields just off its coast in the Eastern Mediterranean for its entrée into the global energy market.
 The transportation plan is simple and will allow gas exports to begin sooner than many expected.

 A Change in Plans